exaspace/kafkawait/README.md

 1 second KafkaWait timeout.

-## Synchronous request-response interactions on top of Kafka
+## General notes on synchronous request-response interactions on top of Kafka

 First question if there is another way to do what you want: the asynchronous nature of event processing is part of its attraction and layering synchronous behaviour on top should usually be avoided if possible. e.g. if you are building a REST API you may be able to model your API to take account of asynchronous